Feeding-Eating Considerations - Late Stage Alzheimer's

 June required a thickened liquid to avoid swallowing or choking and coughing difficulties that is very common with advanced stages of Alzheimer's.
 Thickened liquids come in two variations.
 A moderately thickened liquid is called "Nectar" thickened and an even heavier liquid called "Honey" consistency.
 I was happy that June could accommodate the moderately thickened "Nectar" liquids.
 Such liquids are commercially available for Alzheimer's and dementia type patients

 For the last two years June has required total care to survive.
-She is totally dependant on a caregiver to provide her with her needed daily body nourishment.
+She is totally dependent on a caregiver to provide her with her needed daily body nourishment.
 She is unable to use her arms or hands to eat.
 Her food is pureed and must be fed to her spoon full by spoon full.
-June sits most of the time with her eyes closed.
-Cueing June to open her mouth is difficult.
+June sits most of the time with her eyes closed. queing June to open her mouth is difficult.
 June is now however in the very last stages off her Alzheimer's disease.
 (Entering her 11th year – the average is 8 years from diagnosis to termination.)
 I expect that we are very near the time when June will give up her battle and refuse to accept any further food and water.

 (June and Stan at the Benedictine in October 2007.
 June rarely opened her eyes and feeding her was difficult- Photo by Jim Gehrz.)